gnuthought/ansible-role-openshift-provision/README.md

 items list from the processed template is then parsed and each resource in that list is processed by `openshift_provision`.

+* `file` - Filename or URL to use for template source, mutually exclusive with `name`

-* `name` - Template name to process
+* `name` - Template name to process, mutually exclusive with `file`

-* `namespace` - Namespace in which the template is found, default is this project
+* `namespace` - Namespace in which the template specified in `name` is found, default is this project

 * `parameters` - Dictionary of parameters to pass to the template.
 Optional